 Climbing and access information for this peak is on Page 223 of the book.

-WCP-8 is one of 10 numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
+WCP-8 is one of ten numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
 WCPs 1-10 are part of the Northern White Cloud Peak Group (on Page 220).
-All 10 are spectacular peaks!
+All ten are spectacular peaks!
 WCP-8 is a broken pile of rubble.
 It is located south of O’Caulkens Lake and sits between WCP-7 and D.O.
 Lee Peak.
 WCP-8 is seldom climbed.
-The book provides route information for the peak’s South Ridge.
-Find Livingston Douglas’ route up the North Ridge below.
+The book provides route information for the peak’s south ridge.
+Find Livingston Douglas’ route up the north ridge below.
 USGS Washington Peak

 North Ridge, Class 3 by Livingston Douglas

 I climbed WCP-8 along with WCP-7 and White Cloud Pyramid/Peak 10182.
 From the ridge saddle south of WCP-7, scramble south along the ridge, up and over Point 10244 (Class 2 so far).
 At this point, the ridge becomes choppier, but it is still an easy Class 3 scramble.
 Goat trails will help you work your way along the ridge crest and keep you to the climber’s right of a few rocky ridge outcrops.